All Episodes

 I've never had one meeting to do this radio show.

-I've never had a consult anybody to do it.
+I've never had to consult anybody.

-Uh Yvonne, I appreciate the call.
+Yvonne, I appreciate the call.

 Thanks much.

-We got to take a quick time out here.
+We've got to take a quick time out here.

-Another obscene profit break, the EIB network back after this.
+The EIB network back after this.

-All right, not enough time to be fair with a phone call here, but we certainly have time to revisit Joseph Biden's comment uh back on January 30th this year.
+All right, not enough time to be fair with a phone call here, but we certainly have time to revisit Joseph Biden's comment back on January 30th this year.

-Yeah, so you get the first.
+Yeah, so you got the first.

 He takes a shower every day.